knative/docs/docs/versioned/install/installing-contour.md

     contour     contour                   True    27s
     ```

-1. Verify the Contour pods are ready by running the following:
+1. Verify the Contour pods are ready:

     ```bash
     kubectl -n projectcontour get pods
     ```

-You should see the following:
+You should see the following results:

 - Two Contour pods each with status Running and 1/1 Ready.
 - One or move Envoy pods, each with the status Running and 2/2 Ready.

-## Test with a web application
+## Test application

 Install a web application workload and get some traffic flowing to the backend.